Children Missing Education and Children in Education other than in Registered Schools

 When families move between local authority areas it can sometimes lead to a child becoming 'lost' in the system and consequently missing education.
 Where a child has moved, local authorities should check with other local authorities – either regionally or nationally – and share information in order to ascertain where a child has moved.
 Once the location of the child is established, the relevant local authority must ensure that the child is receiving an education either by attending a school or the provision of electronic or distance learning packages where these are available.

 Research has shown that many children from Gypsy, Roma and Traveller (GRT) families can become disengaged from education, particularly during the secondary school phase.
 It is therefore important that schools inform the local authority when a GRT pupil leaves the school without identifying a new destination school, particularly in the transition from primary to secondary so that they can attempt to facilitate continuity of the child's education.
 Although many are settled, some GRT families move regularly and their children can be at increased risk of missing education.
-The named CME officer within the local authority, can advise schools on the best strategies for ensuring the minimum disruption to GRT pupils' education.
+Local authority Traveller Education Support Services (TESS), where these exist, or the named CME officer within the local authority, can advise schools on the best strategies for ensuring the minimum disruption to GRT pupils' education.

 Families of members of the Armed Forces are likely to move frequently – both in the UK and overseas and often at short notice.
 Schools and local authorities should contact the MoD Children's Education Advisory Service (CEAS) for advice on making arrangements to ensure continuity of education for those children when the family moves.